Serghei Covaliov

 Serghei Covaliov (14 October 1944 – 16 May 2011) was a Romanian sprint canoeist.
 He was the child of Mr. and Mrs. Simeon Covaliov.
-He mostly competed in doubles together with Ivan Patzaichin, a fellow Lipovan Russian born in the same village.
+He mostly competed in doubles together with Ivan Patzaichin, a Russian-born fellow Lipovan in the same village.
 They won a gold and a silver medal at the 1968 and 1972 Olympics, respectively, missing the first place in 1972 by 0.03 seconds.
 At the world championships they won one gold, one silver and one bronze medal in 1970–1971, while Covaliov also had a gold medal in 1966 with Vicol Calabiciov, another canoer from his village.
-Covaliov died aged 66 after a severe concussion he suffered while canoeing.
+Covaliov died aged 66 after suffering a severe concussion while canoeing.